DavidHuji/CapDec/README.md

 In order to reproduce that, all you need is to create sentences out of the open text, save them in the right format as the json we have for COCO and then repeat the steps mentioned above for training.
 For that you can use the attached script at others/hp_to_coco_format.py.
 Although you can use any sort of text for that, you can download the data we used, from the following links: [Harry Potter](https://www.kaggle.com/datasets/balabaskar/harry-potter-books-corpora-part-1-7), [Shakespeare](https://www.kaggle.com/datasets/kingburrito666/shakespeare-plays), [News](https://www.kaggle.com/datasets/sbhatti/news-articles-corpus)
+You can see an example of the correct format for training at others/parssed_sheikspir_alllines_111k.json

 ## Citation
 If you use this code for your research, please cite: